 Timbre related to the color, texture, and quality of sounds used in the song, for instance the choice of instruments as well as recording techniques which affect this aspect of sound.

-And loudness, of course, is about the inherent volume of the music itself, before any adjustments by the listener.
+And loudness, of course, was about the inherent volume of the music itself, independent of any adjustments the listener might make on their listening device.

 Less variety, but louder